paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-021-general.md

   (B) with the exception of emergency locator beacons for recreational vessels operating beyond 3 nautical miles from the baselines from which the territorial sea of the United States is measured or beyond 3 nautical miles from the coastline of the Great Lakes, does not include radio equipment.

-(2) “Coast Guard” means the organization established and continued under section 1 11 See References in Text note below. of title 14.
+(2) “Coast Guard” means the organization established and continued under [section 101 of title 14](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title14-section101&num=0&edition=prelim).

 (3) “Commandant” means the Commandant of the Coast Guard.